Learn about Structural Integration, a type of manual therapy and movement education.

-Structural integration (SI) combines awareness dialogue and movement education with hands-on bodywork to realign the body's muscles and fascia.
+Structural integration (SI) combines hands-on bodywork, movement education, and awareness dialogue so clients move with greater ease and fluidity.
 Our physical and psychological habits create our unique shapes and tension patterns.
-When these patterns involve misalignment (as they usually do), the result is wear and tear that often turns into pain in the spine, muscles, or joints.
-An aligned posture has more energy and less tension and stress.
-Through structural integration, I strive to help my clients gain more natural balance, posture, and flexibility.
+Over time these patterns can result in wear and tear and guarding that often turns into pain of the spine, muscles, or joints.
+Structural integration helps clients gain better internal awareness to improve these patterns.
+Other benefits include better balance, posture, and flexibility.

 Each session includes:

 Deep Tissue Bodywork

 The bodywork makes it easier to maintain improved alignment.
 Clients experience longer lasting changes when they apply the movement lessons given in each session.